gregmsanderson/fly-live-beats/docs/6-aws-create-an-image.md

 Let's take those four commands in turn (of course you will run the ones shown to you, using your registry, repository name and region):

 1. First you need to get an authentication token from ECR.
 That's the first part of this command.
 That token is then be piped directly to the Docker client.
 That will allow it to push images to your registry.

-**Note:** You will see we have added a `--profile example` flag to their command.
-That's because we use the AWS CLI for multiple AWS accounts and need to specify which one to use.
+You will see we have added a `--profile example` flag to their command.
+That's because _we_ use the AWS CLI for multiple AWS accounts and need to specify which one to use.
 If you only have credentials for one AWS account, that is the default one and so your command would not need to specify that.

 ```sh
 $ aws ecr get-login-password --region eu-west-2 --profile example  | docker login --username AWS --password-stdin 12345678.dkr.ecr.eu-west-2.amazonaws.com